Course overview

 Year 2 core modules

-You build upon your foundations of care and skills proficiency to meet fundamental and complex physical and mental health needs of service users and their families in community and acute care settings.
+You combine theory and practice elements, building on the earlier module.
+Promote your ability to assess and meet fundamental, complex physical and mental health needs of service users and their families in a diverse variety of locations, including both community and acute care settings.
+You must complete a planned skills week before going into practice.

 Final-year core modules

-Enhancing Mental Health Nursing Proficiency: Leading Evidence-based Professional and Caring Practice
+Mental Health Nursing Decision-making and Evidence-based Practice 3

 Modules offered may vary.